 But my concern with others stating that this is a Homebuyer Tax is that I call this a 'spin on words'.
 Can we call it a tax?
 Sure, I will give everyone that.
 But why are we calling it a tax.
 Are we trying to make the government look bad?
 Is that person or group trying to make a name in the news by coming up with an interesting subject line or title?
 Hey, I will admit, I love stirring the pot, to get recognized.
-But one thing I dislike are those that stir the pot but offer no solutions.
+But one thing I despise are those that stir the pot but offer no solutions.
 If you read many of my posts over the years, I might knock on something, but I try to look at it from both sides and come up with solutions.

 So let's take it a step further.
 Could I make this statement and be 100% correct?
 If FHA loans were to disappear tomorrow, would our economy crumble to the worst ever?
 I would say yes and I think many would agree with me.
 I wrote many reasons why FHA loans should not be abolished. - Should we abolish all FHA loans? - So FHA has raised their monthly mortgage insurance premiums and lowered the upfront mortgage insurance premium.
-Should we tax the tax payer?
+Should we the tax the tax payer?
 Should the government print more money to pay for this?
 Or should we just pass this along to the borrower?
 I would say no, no, and yes.
 My question to you... aren't we trying to stimulate the economy?
 Yes, and to allow FHA mortgages to crumble would defeat this easily.

 Summary : In many cases, the grass is always greener on the other side.
 Yes, we can complain that the new changes on FHA loans will hurt buyers than help them.
 But if the mortgage insurance fund wasn't replenished and we lost the ability to do FHA loans, then what would happen?
 How about this question.
 How come many haven't complained about the extremely high pricing hits on conventional loans with LTV's less than 80% and credit scores below 720?
 If I put 5% down and have a credit score of 679, my penalty would be 1.75 pts.
 And don't forget that the mortgage insurance factor on that scenario is much higher than on FHA loans.
 That is if you could even qualify for mortgage insurance.
 Most won't go below a credit score of 680.